Levulan Kerastick Side Effects

 Applies to aminolevulinic acid topical: topical kit, topical solution, topical stick

-Along with its needed effects, aminolevulinic acid topical (the active ingredient contained in Levulan Kerastick) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by aminolevulinic acid topical (the active ingredient contained in Levulan Kerastick).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking aminolevulinic acid topical:Less common
+You should check with your doctor immediately if any of these side effects occur when taking aminolevulinic acid topical:Less common

-Some side effects of aminolevulinic acid topical may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with aminolevulinic acid topical may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Burning, crawling, itching, numbness, prickling, “pins and needles,” stinging, or tingling feelings